espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Actions/Sense Weakness.md

 * * *

 You pick a precise moment to attack, giving you an edge.
-Your opponent is [[Off-Guard]] against the attack.
+Your opponent is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] against the attack.
 If your opponent is using Deception for initiative when this ability is used, they are instead off-guard until the start of their next turn.